sandialabs/slycat/docs/manual/cca.model.rst

 The vectors **a**\ :sup:`T`\ *X* and **b**\ :sup:`T`\ *Y* are known as the first pair of canonical variables.
 Further pairs of canonical variables are orthogonal and ordered by decreasing importance.
 In addition to the canonical variables, the *R*\ :sup:`2` value for each variable pair is obtained, and various statistics can be computed to determine the significance of the correlation.
-A common statistic used in this context is the p-value associated with Wilks’ *λ* [6].
+A common statistic used in this context is the p-value associated with Wilks’ *λ* [#]_.
 Slycat™ provides both *R*\ :sup:`2` and p-values for each canonical component as part of the Correlation View (see Figure 23 below).
 Note that these statistics assume that the data is normally distributed.
 If your data does not follow a normal distribution, be aware that these statistics will be suspect and adjust your interpretation of the results accordingly.

 .. rubric:: Footnotes

-.. [#] Hotelling, H., Relations Between Two Sets of Variates.
-Biometrika, 28, 321-377 (1936).
+.. [#] Hotelling, H., Relations Between Two Sets of Variates.  *Biometrika*, 28, 321-377 (1936).
-.. [#] Adams, B.M., Ebeida, M.S., Eldred, M.S., Jakeman, J.D., Swiler, L.P., Bohnhoff, W.J., Dalbey,K.R., Eddy, J.P., Hu, K.T., Vigil, D.M., Bauman, L.E., and Hough, P.D., Dakota, a multilevel parallel object-oriented framework for design optimization, parameter estimation, uncertainty quantification, and sensitivity analysis: Version 5.3.1 user’s manual.
+.. [#] Adams, B.M., Ebeida, M.S., Eldred, M.S., Jakeman, J.D., Swiler, L.P., Bohnhoff, W.J., Dalbey,K.R., Eddy, J.P., Hu, K.T., Vigil, D.M., Bauman, L.E., and Hough, P.D., *Dakota, a multilevel parallel object-oriented framework for design optimization, parameter estimation, uncertainty quantification, and sensitivity analysis: Version 5.3.1 user’s manual*.
 Tech.
 Rep. SAND2010-2183, Sandia National Laboratories (2013).
-.. [#] Ayachit, U., Bauer, A., Geveci, B., O’Leary, P., Moreland, K., Fabian, N., and Mauldin, J., ParaView Catalyst: Enabling In Situ Data Analysis and Visualization, Proceedings of the First Workshop on In Situ Infrastructures for Enabling Extreme-Scale Analysis and Visualization (ISAV2015), pp. 25-29, ACM, New York, NY (2015).
+.. [#] Ayachit, U., Bauer, A., Geveci, B., O’Leary, P., Moreland, K., Fabian, N., and Mauldin, J., *ParaView Catalyst: Enabling In Situ Data Analysis and Visualization*, Proceedings of the First Workshop on In Situ Infrastructures for Enabling Extreme-Scale Analysis and Visualization (ISAV2015), pp. 25-29, ACM, New York, NY (2015).
+.. [#] Krzanowski, W. J., *Principles of Multivariate Analysis.
+A User’s Perspective*.
+Oxford University Press, London (1988).